 People think gold is precious.
 It isn’t.
 You just go to the store and ask for it.
 The stick is a different story.
 You’d go to the ends of the earth and crawl on hands and knees to get that stick. – Charles Espey, bowmaker

-For over 250 years, pernambuco wood – harvested from the Pau-brasil tree in Brazil – has been the only material found suitable for constructing bows for string instruments.
-The springiness, strength, and workability of pernambuco wood is unmatched by any other species of tree.
+For over 250 years, pernambuco wood – harvested from the Pau-brasil tree in Brazil – has been the material used in constructing an overwhelming majority of bows for string instruments.
+While brazilwood, snakewood, and even some types of cherry have been used, the springiness, strength, and workability of pernambuco wood is unmatched by any other species of tree.
 This has not been a problem until recently, as it has become increasingly apparent that the Pau-brasil tree is rapidly becoming endangered.
 The tree grows only in very select portions of Brazil and only a very small portion of even the finest Pau-brasil trees possesses the qualities necessary to produce a fine bow.

 Consequently, in order to ensure the production of fine bows well into the future, several initiatives have been taken.
 The International Pernambuco Conservation Initiative (IPCI) was recently established in order to foster “research, replanting programs, educational outreach and other conservation measures.”
 Meanwhile, alternative materials are being sought after for use in bows.
 Chief among these is carbon fiber.

 Pernambuco and carbon fiber bows each have their own advantages.
-Pernambuco bows are hand crafted, delicately nuanced, and come from a long line of artistic excellence.
+Pernambuco bows are hand crafted in a traditional fashion with centuries of experience influencing makers worldwide.
+A good pernambuco bow is delicately nuanced, and come from a long line of artistic excellence.
 But, due to the limitations of pernambuco wood, a fantastic wood bow could turn out to be much more expensive than a carbon fiber bow that has a similar level of playability.